christnakh/AurOracle/README.md

 # AurOracle-Flask

-# You can check our frontend design here Url: https://auroracle.netlify.app

-# You can check our full website with the design and the model on : http://auroracle.pythonanywhere.com/
+# You can check our full website with the design and the model on : https://auroracle.onrender.com/prediction

 # Step 1